 - Is there a list of assets?

-- The photocopier is on a lease.
-Do I have to take over the lease?
+- If the photocopier is on a lease, do I have to take over the lease?

-- The seller wants to keep his laptop.
-Should he?
+- Ifhe seller wants to keep their laptop, should they?

 - Does the purchase price include stock?